cython/cython/docs/src/userguide/extension_types.rst

-fast and safe type check that ignores changes to the object's ``__class__`` attribute etc., so that after a successful :meth:`isinstance` test, code can rely on the expected C structure of the extension type and its C-level attributes (stored in object’s C struct.) and :keyword:`cdef`/``@cfunc`` methods.
+fast and safe type check that ignores changes to the object's ``__class__`` attribute etc., so that after a successful :meth:`isinstance` test, code can rely on the expected C structure of the extension type and its C-level attributes (stored in the object’s C struct) and :keyword:`cdef`/``@cfunc`` methods.

 .. _extension_types_and_none: